 Some of the tasks in this report cannot be made available in this way.
 Link tasks must be saved for use in four years' time, and other tasks use copyright or expensive resources that cannot be duplicated by NEMP and provided economically to schools.
 There are also limitations on how precisely a school's administration and marking of tasks can mirror the ways that they are administered and marked by the Project.
 Nevertheless, a substantial number of tasks are suitable to duplicate for teachers and schools.
-In this report, these access tasks are identified with the symbol above, and can be purchased in a pack from the New Zealand Council for Educational Research (P.O.
-Box 3237, Wellington 6000, New Zealand, or email bev.webber@nzcer.org.nz).
+In this report. these access tasks are identified with the symbol above, and can be purchased in a pack from the New Zealand Council for Educational Research (P.O.
+Box 3237, Wellington 6140, New Zealand), or email bev.webber@nzcer.org.nz.
+Teachers are also encouraged to use the NEMP website (http://nemp.otago.ac.nz).

-Teachers are also encouraged to use the NEMP web site (http://nemp.otago. ac.nz) to view video clips and listen to audio material associated with some of the tasks.